-Kerala murder: Two women killed in suspected ‘human sacrifice’
+Kerala murder: Two women killed in suspected human sacrifice

 Police have identified the victims as Padmam and Rosili.

-Padmam, 57, hailed from Dharmapuram district and lived in Kochi, while Rosili, 49, was from Thrissur district and lived in the satellite town of Kalady.
+Padmam, 57, came from Dharmapuram district and lived in Kochi, while Rosili, 49, was from Thrissur district and lived in the satellite town of Kalady.

 Padmam's son had registered a complaint in September, saying his mother was missing.